⚡ Quick answer

 Use My Comics Collection to centralize your comics investment portfolio, track estimated values in real time, and identify the right moment to sell.
 A well-documented collection also sells better than an unorganized box.

-Like any alternative asset, comics can be a highly profitable investment — or a catastrophic one.
+Like any alternative asset, comics can be a highly profitable investment, or a catastrophic one.
 Key issues in high grade (first appearances, historically significant issues) have outperformed many traditional asset classes over 10–20 year horizons.
 However, the vast majority of comics appreciate in value not at all.
 The rule is simple: invest only in identified key issues, in high grade, with a minimum 3-to-10-year holding horizon.
+To maximize resale value, prioritize CGC or CBCS certified copies with a stable grade.
+Ungraded comics are harder to sell at fair price because the buyer assumes condition risk.
+A $30-50 certification investment can yield hundreds of dollars in additional resale value, especially for key issues.
+Always photograph your comics before and after submission for your records.
+To maximize resale value, prioritize CGC or CBCS certified copies with a stable grade.
+Ungraded comics are harder to sell at fair price because the buyer assumes condition risk.
+A $30-50 certification investment can yield hundreds of dollars in additional resale value, especially for key issues.
+Always photograph your comics before and after submission for your records.

 There is no universal rule, but the best average gains come from 3 to 7 years of holding.
 The best selling windows are: just before or after an adaptation announcement (film, series), when prices are at their peak after a speculative wave, or when you need liquidity.
-Avoid selling within the first 12 months unless absolutely necessary — you will pay the fees without having benefited from the potential upside.
+Avoid selling within the first 12 months unless absolutely necessary, you will pay the fees without having benefited from the potential upside.
+Market trends directly impact prices: a movie or TV series announcement can push a comic's value up 30-100% within weeks.
+Conversely, a canceled project can trigger a rapid correction.
+To avoid surprises, diversify your collection across multiple characters and eras, and track recent sales rather than price guide listings for the most accurate valuations.
+Provenance also plays a role: a pedigree copy (such as Edgar Church or Mile High) can be worth 2-5x more than a similar copy without known provenance.
+The number of certified copies in the CGC Census is a reliable indicator of relative rarity.

 Start Tracking Your Collection's Value